Fordham student dies after falling from campus clock tower

 The New York Police Department said it appeared she and other students were climbing a set of stairs when she fell through a hole in a landing, NBC New York reported.

+The school said there will be "no disciplinary action" against the students who were with Monfries when she fell.

-Emergency responders found her on the ground with trauma to her head and neck, according to the station.
+Emergency responders found Monfries on the ground with trauma to her head and neck, according to the station.

 In a letter to students, the university's president, Joseph M. McShane, said Monfries was weeks from graduating with her bachelor’s degree.